.jpg)

 Lunch:

 When it's time for lunch and a drink - stop at one of the Downtown Districts bike-friendly breweries and restaurants, such as Singlespeed.
-Beer enthusiasts can also visit six local breweries and pubs while while earning perks with the Beer Trail Passport.
+Beer enthusiasts can also visit five local breweries and pubs while while earning perks with the Beer Trail Passport.
 With plenty of locally owned spots serving up fresh, local ingredients, you can also check out some of the local favorites: Pablo's Mexican Grill, Whiskey Road for a great American menu with a cozy vibe, or Urban Pie or Tony's La Pizzeria for fantastic wood-fired pizza.

-Gateway Water Trail in the Downtown District
+Gateway River Park in the Downtown District

 Afternoon: